smiakchilo/aem-crash-course/lessons/2.11/part2.md

 In this code we want to call the `download()` method on every downloader (= service instance implementing the `Downloader` interface).
 We also wish that the downloaders were processed in the particular order: from one with the highest ranking to one with the lowest.

 For this sake, we do not plainly inject `Downloader` instances.
 Instead, we save them into a map.
-Since the reference policy is _DYNAMIC_ and referenced services may come and go as sibling bundles install or uninstall, we don't know the exact set of downloaders before we actually call the `runDownloaders()` method.
-Within this method, we first sort the downloaders by their ranking, descending order, and only then call the method on each of them.
+Since the reference policy is _DYNAMIC_ and referenced services may come and go as bundles install or uninstall, we don't know the exact set of downloaders before we actually call the `runDownloaders()` method.
+Within this method, we first sort the downloaders by their ranking, descending, and only then call the method on each of them.

 #### Referencing a service in Sling Models and HTL